Leonard Kim is the author of the book, The Etiquette of Social Media: How to Connect and Respond to Others in the World of Social Media.

 Thank you for joining me on this journey.
 If necessary, I will readily be available for interviews and speaking engagements and I look forward to creating more books throughout the years.

-Email him at: [email protected] to discuss partnership inquiries.
+Email him at: [email protected] to discuss matters further.